dorukayhan/gestalt-grimoire/README.md

         "obtainmentTimestamp": 0
     }
     ```
-5. Read the comments in grimoire.mjs and fill out conf/settings.json and conf/secrets.json accordingly
+7. Read the comments in grimoire.mjs and fill out conf/settings.json and conf/secrets.json accordingly
-6. If you're switching from another bot, add your commands to conf/commands.json, following the examples and this README
+8. If you're switching from another bot, add your commands to conf/commands.json, following the examples and this README
-7. `mkdir conf/cmdstate`
+9. `mkdir conf/cmdstate`

-Then run grimoire.mjs.
-The bot should join your chat and "glow magenta and open to page [random number between 1 and 727]" if everything is set up correctly.
+Then run grimoire.mjs to start the bot.
+It should "glow magenta and open to page [random number]" in your chat if everything is set up correctly.
 **Be sure to not show the terminal on stream!**

 ### Commands